 Water, as it flows majestically into your bathroom sink, is relatively “free”.
 I mean sure, you pay for it monthly.
 But you’re using it to brush your teeth and wash your face in any case.

 Why not run it through that glorious beard as well?

-3. You probably won’t notice a difference
+2. You may not notice a difference

-With regards to the smell, this really depends on your lifestyle and environment.
 Certain smells linger in the beard longer than others, and if you’re exposed to them it may take more effort to remove them.
 I’ll discuss this in more detail later on.

 Disadvantages Of Washing A Beard With Water Only

-2. It can be difficult to wash out certain products
+1. It can be difficult to wash out certain products

 As I mentioned above, the available range of beard grooming products is really quite alarming.
-Balms, pomades, waxes, etc. I love it.
+Balms, pomades, waxes, etc.